umakiyer/World-Weather_Analysis/README.md

     * Created four DataFrames for four cities in the same country.
     * Extracted the longitude & latitude of the cities from the dataframe.
+    * Selected start, end and stop over cities.
-    * Directional layer map between the four cities & travel map is created (saved the map as WeatherPy_travel_map.PNG).
+    * Using the Direction API, directional layer map between the four cities & travel map is created (saved the map as WeatherPy_travel_map.PNG).
 ![image](Vacation_Itinerary/WeatherPy_travel_map.PNG)
-    * A marker layer map with a pop-up marker( hotel name, city, country , weather description & temperature) for the cities on the itinerary is created ( saved the map as WeatherPy_travel_map_marker.PNG).
+    * A marker layer map with a pop-up marker (hotel name, city, country, weather description & temperature) for the cities on the itinerary is created (saved the map as WeatherPy_travel_map_marker.PNG).
 ![image](Vacation_Itinerary/WeatherPy_travel_map_markers.PNG)